aniass/Waste-Classification/README.md

 # Waste Classification

 ## General info
 The project contains waste classification with Convolutional Neural Networks (CNN) algorithms to determine if it may be recycle or not.
-The analysis has been made in two approaches: the first includes data preparation and build model CNN to waste recognise and the second one includes CNN model with data augumentation to achieve the better results.
+The analysis has been made in three steps: the first includes data preparation and build model CNN to waste recognise, the second includes CNN model with data augumentation and the third used a transfer learning with pre-trained MobileNet V2 model  to achieve the better results.

 **I have created the application in Streamlit based on this trained CNN model and is available [here](https://share.streamlit.io/aniass/waste-app/main/waste.py) .
 The code for this app is [here](https://github.com/aniass/Waste-app).**